-There are three main classifications of hearing loss currently recognized.
-Conductive hearing loss, Sensorineural hearing loss, and Mixed hearing loss.
+There are three main classifications of hearing loss currently recognized: conductive, sensorineural, and mixed.
 In addition to the type of hearing loss, it is possible to only have deficiency in one ear (unilateral) or both ears (bilateral).
 Within each classification of loss, there are varying degrees of severity as well.

 Conductive hearing loss occurs when the sound is not making its way to the inner ear (the cochlea).
 This can occur due to ear canal malformation, a dysfunction of the eardrum, or a malfunction of the bones in the middle ear.
-It is possible that the eardrum might show defects of various degrees from slight to total resulting in hearing loss of different degrees.
-It is also possible for scar tissue that has occurred from ear infections to cause dysfunction of the medial part of the middle ear.
+It is possible for the eardrum to show defects of various degrees, from slight to total, resulting in hearing loss of different degrees.
+It is also possible for scar tissue from ear infections to cause dysfunction of the medial part of the middle ear.

 Dysfunction of the three small bones of the middle ear (malleus, incus, and stapes) may also cause conductive hearing loss.
 Lastly, mobility of the ossicles may impair for different reasons and cause disruption of the ossicular chain due to trauma, infection, or anchylosis which may also cause hearing loss.

-Sensorineural hearing loss is caused by dysfunction of the inner ear, the cochlea, the nerve that transmits the impulses from the cochlea to the hearing center in the brain or damage in the brain.
-The single most common reason for this type of hearing loss is damage to the hair cells in the cochlea.
-It is recognized that 50% of adults over the age of 70 have this type of hearing loss.
+Sensorineural hearing loss is caused by dysfunction of the inner ear (the cochlea), the nerve that transmits the impulses from the cochlea to the hearing center in the brain, or damage in the brain.
+The most common cause of this hearing loss type, however, is damage to the hair cells in the cochlea.
+It is widely regarded that 50% of adults over the age of 70 have this type of hearing loss.

 Mixed hearing loss is a combination of the two types discussed above.
 Chronic ear infections can cause defective eardrum or middle ear ossicle damage or both.